 In my opinion, the best parts about the Edit Suits brand are their styling and convenience.
 At Edit Suits, the styling veers heavily towards a more Italian/English fit, with a slimmer cut.
 This is in contrast to other tailors that I’ve visited in the same price range, such as HST Tailors and Meiko Tailor – both of whom possess a more traditional cut.
 In addition, Edit Suits is big on convenience as well.
-Not only do they do away with the basted fitting process (so that customers don’t have to drop by multiple times), they also boast a brilliant online shop, whereby customer can customise and place subsequent orders based upon the initial measurements taken during their first order.
+Not only do they do away with the basted fitting process (so that customers don’t have to drop by multiple times), they also boast a brilliant online shop, whereby customers can customise and place subsequent orders based upon the initial measurements taken during their first order.
 Thereafter, customers can either opt to collect it from the Edit Suits showroom, or have it delivered to their home for free!
 For busy individuals looking for a contemporary styled suit, Edit Suits should fulfill your needs with ease.

 With that said, let’s see how my tailoring experience went at Edit Suits!

 Edit Suits Co. – the Experience

 Edit Suits is located at the heart of Tanjong Pagar, along Duxton Road.